UncleChair/GoFrameBootcamp/content/web-server/initial/code.md

 Congratulations!
 Now you could run the project and see the result from your browser.

-There are still somethings to do before we adding any features to the project.
+There are still something to do before we adding any features to the project.
 Don't worry, we will finish it very quickly.

-## Introduce database driver
+## Import database driver

 GoFrame has many [supported databases](https://github.com/gogf/gf/tree/master/contrib/drivers).
-But to use them, you need to introduce driver into your project first.
+But to use them, you need to import drivers into your project first.

 Install database driver: